 So we have the paradox of a man shamed to death because he is only the second pugilist or the second oarsman in the world.
 That he is able to beat the whole population of the globe minus one is nothing; he has “pitted” himself to beat that one; and as long as he doesn't do that nothing else counts.

 In 1892, psychologist William James wrote these words in this foundational book, The Principles of Psychology.

-In the video above are the gold, silver, and bronze medalists at the medal ceremony for women s moguls at the Vancouver 2010 Olympics.
-First, bronze medalist Shannon Bahrke, of the USA.
-Then, silver medalist Jennifer Heil of Canada.
-Finally, gold medalist Hannah Kearney, also of the USA.
+In the picture above are the gold, silver, and bronze medalists at the medal ceremony for women’s moguls at the Vancouver 2010 Olympics.
+In the center, gold medalist Hannah Kearney of the USA; on the left, silver medalist Jennifer Heil of Canada; on the right, bronze medalist Shannon Bahrke, also of the USA.

 The most obvious counterfactual thought for the silver medalist might be to focus on almost winning gold.
 She would focus on the difference between coming in first place, and any other outcome.
 The bronze medalist, however, might focus their counterfactual thoughts downward towards fourth place.
 She would focus on almost not winning a medal at all.
 The categorical difference, between being a medalist and not winning a medal, does not exist for the comparison between first and second place.